erikh/exercise-website/README.md

 `/index.html` with the target path appended to it.
 This way, `react-router` can route the path with javascript.

+### Deployment

+`make docker` will build the react application and then build a local docker image called `exercise-website`.
+It uses the rust image as a build stage and then copies the assets into a thinner image.

 ### Author

 Erik Hollensbe <erik+github@hollensbe.org>